A Mighty Girl's top picks of picture books about girls who love to dance!

 When this little girl wakes up at night, she hears enticing noises from downstairs.
 Soon, she and her brother are sneaking downstairs, only to spot their mother and father singing and dancing as they clean up the kitchen: "¡Como te quiero!
 Oh, how I love you!"
 When the parents spot their children, they quickly sweep both kids up into a joyous, loving dance... one that slowly changes into a lullaby that rocks both children to sleep.
 This exuberant celebration of a family dancing together is sure to delight young readers.

 The little girl in this wordless picture book has a remarkable interaction with a flamingo!
 Flora's slightly awkward attempts to imitate the graceful flamingo irritate the bird, who squawks angrily, leaving Flora sulking and upset.
 Fortunately, friendship triumphs in the end as the flamingo urges her to join their dance again — with a grand finale of a cannonball into the pool!
 Interactive flaps make this book a fun and creative option for story time.
-Fans of Flora will also want to check out Flora and the Penguin, in which Flora takes to the ice, and Flora and the Peacocks, which tackles the complexity of getting along as a trio rather than a pair.
+For more books featuring Flora and various avian friends, check out Flora and the Penguin, Flora and the Peacocks, and the board book Flora and the Ostrich: An Opposites Book.

 When a day at the beach turns into a thunderstorm, this little girl's family knows how to make the best of it!
 Her daddy is wild as the wind, her brother is slow and steady as the clouds, her poppy's steps rumble like thunder, and Granny's raucous piano playing helps the whole family fill the house with stomping and crashing — and her grinning face is sunny like the sky when the storm finally breaks.
 This energetic and imaginative story is sure to get everyone's toes tapping the next time they hear thunder in the distance.